ToddBowles/Solavirum.Logging.ELB.Processor.Lambda/README.md

 ### S3 Logs Bucket
 This bucket will receive logs from an ELB
 This bucket will be configured to send event notification to the lambda function

+# Notes
+This is a sanitized clone of an internal repository, and as such it might not quite work.
+Its intended to be used primarily as a reference to accompany the blog post [here](http://www.codeandcompost.com/post/aws-lambda-and-.net-core,-two-great-tastes-that-taste-great-together,-part-4).

 # Who is responsible for this terrible thing?
 While the repo lives under the Github account of [Todd Bowles](https://github.com/ToddBowles), and he was a primary contributor, this function could not have been created without the efforts of Jerry Mooyman and Robbie Bergan.
 When they give me some links to their online presence, I'll put proper links in here.